heavyai/heavydb/README.md

 ## AddressSanitizer

 [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) can be activated by setting the `ENABLE_ASAN` CMake flag in a fresh build directory.
-At this time CUDA must also be disabled, and Calcite must be run in standalone/server mode.
+At this time CUDA must also be disabled and SQL Parser [Calcite](http://calcite.apache.org/) must be run in standalone/server mode.
 In an empty build directory run CMake and compile:

     mkdir build && cd build
     cmake -DENABLE_ASAN=on -DENABLE_CUDA=off ..